 How to make Butter Chicken

+Next, add the tomato sauce, yogurt and coconut milk.
+Use crushed or puréed tomatoes.
+Passata is the perfect consistency.
 Simmer for about 20 minutes to ensure all the flavours have combined and the chicken is cooked through.
 The sauce will thicken slightly as it cooks so leave it uncovered.
-It will also make your kitchen smell awesome and give you time to make rice.
-Basmati or Jasmine rice work great with Butter Chicken.
+This step gives you time to make rice.
+Basmati or Jasmine rice are great with Butter Chicken.
 And don’t forget fresh Naan Bread.
 If you’re really ambitious you can make your own!

 Garnish with fresh cilantro.
 You can make Raita with the leftover yogurt which is a simple sauce with shredded cucumber, fresh garlic and a pinch of cumin.
 It’s used to cool your mouth with hot dishes but is also great on warm naan.